Samuel Penfield Taylor

-After Samuel Taylor's death in 1886, his wife lost the paper mill and land around it in the Panic of 1893.
+After Taylor's death in 1886, his wife lost the paper mill and land around it in the Panic of 1893.
 The new owners of the Taylors' land (who refused to allow Sarah Taylor to be buried next to her husband on the family plot) lost the property themselves when it was taken by the State of California in 1945 for non-payment of taxes.
 The state then created Samuel P. Taylor State Park.

 Taylor is buried on a hill overlooking the former site of the mill.
 His gravesite was restored in 1997 by Freemasons of San Francisco Oriental Lodge No. 144.
 Sarah Washington Irving now lies next to her husband on the southwest slope of Barnabe Mountain (near 38.0263°N 122.732°W).

 Genealogy

 It has been claimed that Taylor was the grandson of George Taylor, a Pennsylvanian who signed the Declaration of Independence, and that Sarah Washington Irving was the favorite niece of writer and poet Washington Irving.
 In 2010, however, Judy Coy and George Stevens disputed these claims, providing evidence that Samuel Taylor's grandfather was Captain George Taylor Sr. of Catskill, Greene County, New York.
-Captain George Taylor Sr. was born August 15, 1756 in Glastonbury, Connecticut, the son of John and Mary Taylor, and died in New York City on July 4, 1831.
-Coy and Stevens further maintain that Sarah Washington Irving Taylor's parents were James W. Irving and Mary Doak of Providence, Rhode Island and later of Fall River, Massachusetts (1850 census of Fall River).
+Captain George Taylor Sr. was born August 15, 1756, in Glastonbury, Connecticut, the son of John and Mary Taylor, and died in New York City on July 4, 1831.
+Coy and Stevens further maintain that Sarah Washington Irving Taylor's parents were James W. Irving and Mary Doak of Providence, Rhode Island, and later of Fall River, Massachusetts (1850 census of Fall River).

 There were many Sarahs in Washington Irving's family.
 His niece Sarah who lived with Irving until his death never married according to officials at his Sunnyside residence.

 There is no record that Samuel P. Taylor ever claimed to be the grandson of the signer of the Declaration of Independence, nor that Sarah Washington Irving Taylor claimed to be the niece of Washington Irving.
 The earliest known written record of the claim is in Pioneering in Marin County, A Historical Recording by Bertha Stedman Rothwell, dated June 1959.